ostinsolo/Audio-Engineer-Sound-Design-LLM/README.md

 To leverage ONNX in our Audio-Engineer-Sound-Design-LLM project, we can follow these steps:

-1. **Convert to ONNX**: After training our DistilBERT or custom model, convert it to ONNX format using tools like `torch.onnx`.
+1. **Convert to ONNX**: After training our DistilBERT, DistilBART, or DistilT5 model, convert it to ONNX format using tools like `torch.onnx`.

 2. **Optimize with ONNX Runtime**: Use ONNX Runtime to apply automatic optimizations to our model.